rogercmq/Awesome-Video-Adversarial-Attack/README.md

 Transferability of adversarial examples is of central importance for attacking an unknown model, which facilitates adversarial attacks in more practical scenarios, e.g., black-box attacks.
 Existing transferable attacks tend to craft adversarial examples by indiscriminately distorting features to degrade prediction accuracy in a source model without aware of intrinsic features of objects in the images.
 We argue that such brute-force degradation would introduce model-specific local optimum into adversarial examples, thus limiting the transferability.
 By contrast, we propose the Feature Importance-aware Attack (FIA), which disrupts important object-aware features that dominate model decisions consistently.
 More specifically, we obtain feature importance by introducing the aggregate gradient, which averages the gradients with respect to feature maps of the source model, computed on a batch of random transforms of the original clean image.
 The gradients will be highly correlated to objects of interest, and such correlation presents invariance across different models.
 Besides, the random transforms will preserve intrinsic features of objects and suppress model-specific information.
 Finally, the feature importance guides to search for adversarial examples towards disrupting critical features, achieving stronger transferability.
 Extensive experimental evaluation demonstrates the effectiveness and superior performance of the proposed FIA, i.e., improving the success rate by 9.5% against normally trained models and 12.8% against defense models as compared to the state-of-the-art transferable attacks.
 Code is available at: [this https URL](https://github.com/hcguoO0/FIA)

 ## CVPR

+### [*] Over-the-Air Adversarial Flickering Attacks against Video Recognition Networks

+Deep neural networks for video classification, just like image classification networks, may be subjected to adversarial manipulation.
+The main difference between image classifiers and video classifiers is that the latter usually use temporal information contained within the video.
+In this work we present a manipulation scheme for fooling video classifiers by introducing a flickering temporal perturbation that is practically unnoticeable by human observers and is implementable in the real world.
+After demonstrating the manipulation of action classification of single videos, we generalize the procedure to make universal adversarial perturbation, achieving high fooling ratio.
+In addition, we generalize the universal perturbation and produce a temporal-invariant perturbation, which can be applied to the video without synchronizing the perturbation to the input.
+The attack was implemented on several target models and the transferability of the attack was demonstrated.
+These properties allow us to bridge the gap between simulated environment and real-world application, as will be demonstrated in this paper for the first time for an over-the-air flickering attack.

 ### Delving into Data: Effectively Substitute Training for Black-box Attack